 Lastly, we just need to take another summation over $k$ from $r\tau$ to $(r+1)\tau-2$.
 Recall that $\|\x_{r\tau+1} - \barx_{r\tau+1}\one\tran\|^2_F=0$.
 After rearranging and utilizing the fact that $\sum_{k=r\tau}^{(r+1)\tau-2}\sum_{j=r\tau+1}^k a_j \leq (\tau-1) \sum_{k=r\tau+1}^{(r+1)\tau} a_k$ for any nonnegative value $a_k$, we have

 After restricting $\eta$ to force $1 - 8 \eta^2 (\tau-1)^2L \beta_\ell^{-1}\|\Phi_r\| < 1/2$, we establish this lemma. $ $

-A special case is the local update steps $\tau=1$.
-In this case, we don't need any consensus error since the models are all synchronized.
+A special case is local update step $\tau=1$.
+In this case, we do not need any consensus error since the models are all synchronized.
 We can simply discard the term $\Ex\|\x_{k} - \barx_{k}\one\tran\|^2_F$ in the descent lemma.